 The outline of East Indian motives is drawn on these vases and their lids with a brush, not with a steel pen.
 Diverse colors of the drawing and a lively execution of the lines make for particularly fine and interesting pictures.
 Copper colors, whose nuances are achieved by very special mixtures, are used for all specimens.
 These vases are painted in a special fixture which holds these in a firm position and provides a board on which the painter may rest his arm.

-Gracious thanks and full courtesy and credit to http://www.meissen.de/engl/rds_index.html - Gorgeous Website
+Gracious thanks and full courtesy and credit to http://www.meissen.de/engl/rds_index.html - This is fantastic and gorgeous Website